 Pricing: Pricing for Timecounts starts at $15/month and goes up to $100/month.

 If your volunteers want a mobile app – these tools are for you.

-Why we love it: The app is free, modern, easy-to-use, and tracks their individual impact.
+Why we love it: The app is free, modern, easy-to-use, and tracks impact.
 For volunteers without smartphones, there’s a desktop version.
-Plus, volunteers can see who else is signed up for events to create a more social, connected experience.
+Volunteers can also see who is signed up for events to create a more social, connected experience.

 Things to consider: No catch!
 The app is free to download, free to use, there are no ads, just opportunities to do more good!

 Civic Champs has an app for nonprofits and volunteers, for signups and to help streamline the donation process.

 Why we love it: Volunteers can use the app to sign up for events and donate.

 Things to consider: Pricing can get expensive for nonprofits with lots of volunteers.

 Pricing: Civic Champs pricing starts at $45/ month.
 Pricing depends on the number of annual active volunteers.